 We help veterans living with a visual impairment to find new ways to keep on enjoying many of the activities they love and guide them to feel confident enough to pick up some new hobbies too.

-Whether it’s a lifelong hobby or a new skill you’re curious to try out, our expert centre staff, outreach team and rehabilitation officers tailor their support to empower you in your goals – whatever your interests.
+Whether it’s a lifelong hobby or a new skill you’re curious to try out, our expert activity centre staff, Independent Living team and Rehabilitation Officers tailor their support to empower you in your goals – whatever your interests.

-Our outreach workers, based across Scotland, provide one-to-one support for our veterans in their local area.
+Our Independent Living Workers, based across Scotland, provide one-to-one support for our veterans in their local area.
 They will use their creativity, contacts and local knowledge to support you in pursuing your hobbies and interests, wherever possible.

 Some of the ways we do this include: